18F/identity-eks/README.md

 * really look at the somewhat baroque terraform state stuff that was basically lifted from identity-devops and see if we can make it less ugly
 * set up a "hub" cluster that manages the permanent clusters (basically, just set up IAM role and run deploy.sh)
 * make sure we have a good node/cluster update strategy:  https://docs.aws.amazon.com/cli/latest/reference/eks/update-nodegroup-version.html and the cluster version in the tf code
-* Figure out how to buff up CI pipeline so that it does container scanning and does builds/tests when the base images are updated
+* Figure out how to buff up CI pipeline so that it does container scanning and does builds/tests when the base images are updated, promote images to dev env automatically.
 * Figure out how to get kms correlation engine going:  send kms logs into cloudwatch?
 Rework engine to slurp from ELK?
 * make sure WAF is going on our services
 * clean up clamav logging (no noise)